 Personal Protective Equipment (“PPE”)

-Per MIOSHA and MDHHS, the employer will provide non-medical grade face coverings to all on-site staff and require face coverings to be worn when employees cannot consistently maintain six feet of separation from other individuals in the workplace.
-The employer will consider face shields with masks when employees cannot consistently maintain three feet of separation from other individuals in the workplace.
+Per MIOSHA, the employer will provide non-medical grade face coverings to all on-site staff and require face coverings to be worn by unvaccinated persons, when employees cannot consistently maintain six feet of separation from other individuals in the workplace.

 The following records will be maintained, for 6 months from time of generation: